rfkeepers/tweaoh_ashcan/rules.md

 ![residents phase](./images/residents.png)

 # The Residents
 The second phase of play tracks the generations of communities that inhabit the city.
-In this phase you'll describe the a community of peopel: the places they claim as their own, the figures that stand out from the crownd, the ways they meet and clash, the notable things they add to the city (or remove from it) and the things they give to the city entirely.
+In this phase you'll describe a community of people: the places they claim as their own, the figures that stand out from the crowd, the ways they meet and clash, the notable things they add to the city (or remove from it) and the things they give to the city entirely.

-This phase will repeat, with each iteration building on the last one.
+The residents phase will repeat three times, with each iteration building on the last one.
 We call each repetition a Generation, though that doesn't necessarily imply a single generation of people, in the genealogical sense.
 The actual timespan of the Generation can be as long or as short as wanted.

 ## Community
 To start the phase, all players take a few minutes on their own to create a new community.
 For the rest of the generation, you, the player, will act as the author of this community.
 Anyone at the table may ask questions about a community, but only the author has the final say on how the community acts, what it believes, and what it has endured.

-A community is comprised of three aspects: the ties that bind them, the characteristic that they live by, and the strength which makes them notable.
+A community is described by three aspects: the ties that bind them, the characteristic that they live by, and the strength which makes them notable.
 You can decide those for yourself if you want.
 But if you need some inspiration, pick or roll from the table.

 |d10|Ties||Character||Strength|
 |---|---|---|---|---|---|